MPA Curriculum

 Foundation Coursework

-To build a robust foundation in public affairs, students engage in cross-disciplinary coursework across three key subject areas.
-These courses provide essential knowledge and skills for effective practice within the broad domain of public affairs:
+To build a robust foundation in public affairs, students engage in cross-disciplinary coursework across six key subject areas.
+This coursework provides essential knowledge and skills for effective practice within the broad domain of public affairs:

 These foundational courses are designed to equip students with the interdisciplinary knowledge necessary for effective problem-solving and decision-making in the field of public affairs.